Troyanovsky/nano_chain/README.md

 ### ReActAgent
 The ReActAgent class is designed to perform tasks using available tools.
 You can add or remove tools, and run the agent with a given task string.

+Methods/Attributes:
+- ReActAgent(verbose=False, max_steps=10): Initializes a new ReActAgent object.
+The verbose parameter is an optional boolean that determines whether to print out the thought/action/action input/observation for each step (default is False).
+The max_steps parameter is an optional integer that specifies the maximum number of steps allowed before the agent stops (default is 10).
+- add_tool(tool): Adds a new tool to the list of available tools.
+The tool parameter is a tuple with three elements: a string representing the name of the tool, a string representing the description of the tool, and a callable function that represents the implementation of the tool.
+- remove_tool(tool_name): Removes a tool from the list of available tools by its name.
+- get_action(task_string): Generates a string representation of the next action to take based on the current task.
+The task_string parameter is a string representing the input task/question.
+- parse_and_execute(action_string): Parses an action string into its corresponding thought, action, action input, and observation, and executes the appropriate tool function.
+The action_string parameter is a string representing the action to take.
+- run(task_string): Executes the entire ReAct process, taking steps until a final answer is generated or the maximum number of steps is reached.
+The task_string parameter is a string representing the input task/question.

 Example usage:
 ```